rayhanirfanhielmy/RIH-Robust-Inversion-Hunter/README.md

 * Plot images of the best Moment Tensor inversion (Beachball map, waveform fits, variance vs. depth).
 * `timing_report.csv`: Execution time report for each computational stage.
 * The final optimized `mtinv.in` configuration file.

-## 📝 Citation
-*(If you use this software in your research, please cite our upcoming paper.
-The citation details will be updated here once the paper is published.)*